-Hike Orientations are held on the first and third Thursday) before registering and going on a hike.
-The orientation will include approximately one hour classroom time and about a one hour easy hike from Luepke Center to Beaches Restaurant and Bar and back.
-Once you have completed the hike orientation and easy hike, a barcode will be added to your customer account, which will qualify you to register for more difficult hikes.
+Hikers must attend an orientation (held the first and third Thursday) before registering and going on a hike.
+The orientation will include approximately one hour classroom time and an easy hike from Luepke Senior Center to Beaches Restaurant and Bar and back.
 The orientation and hike are free (no registration necessary).
-Bring a bottle of water, and wear appropriate hiking clothes and hiking shoes.
+Bring a bottle of water, and wear appropriate hiking clothes and shoes.

 The Messenger is the 3rd largest newspaper in Clark County.
 It is mailed for free to anyone 50 or older who requests it.
 Topics include entertainment, travel, health, wellness and a retirement guide for 50+ residents of Clark County, Washington.

 Enjoy a hot, nutritious meal provided by Meals on Wheels People, a nonprofit organization.
 Anyone 60 years of age and older is welcome to join us for lunch, regardless of income level.
 Lunches happen Monday - Friday from 11:30 a.m. to 12:30 p.m. at Firstenburg Community Center and Luepke Senior Center.
 Donations appreciated.